-Electrical engineering, perhaps more than most other branches of engineering, is closely linked with the pure sciences, and requires a scientific outlook and approach for a proper understanding of the problems in electrical engineering.
-In the early years of the electrical engineering courses, students concentrate on acquiring knowledge of the basic sciences, i.e., mathematics, physics, and chemistry, but with some introduction to engineering.

-In the final year students will elect, with the approval of the Head of the School, to study in the specialized fields of electrical engineering.
-At the same time they will take subjects common to all students in electrical engineering.
+Electrical engineering, perhaps more than most other branches of engineering, is closely linked with the pure sciences, and requires a scientific outlook and approach for a proper understanding of its problems.
+In the early years of the electrical engineering courses, students concentrate on acquiring knowledge of the basic sciences, particularly mathematics and physics, with an engineering component which increases progressively to the final year, when students elect, with the approval of the Head of the School, to study in specialized fields of electrical engineering.
+At the same time they take subjects common to all students in electrical engineering.
 A list of available electives (which may vary from year to year) is given in the course description.
 Students in doubt as to which programme patterns are desirable or permissible should consult the Head of the School.

 Each student in the full-time course is required to work on an individual or group project under the guidance of members of the lecturing staff.
 Generally, the project will involve the design and construction of experimental apparatus together with laboratory tests.
 Where possible the projects will be related to the research programme of the School and chosen to develop the student's initiative.
-Each student will be required to deliver a seminar paper and to prepare a thesis or take part in the preparation of a group thesis based on the results of the project work.
+Each student is required to deliver a seminar paper and to prepare a thesis or take part in the preparation of a group thesis based on the results of the project work.

-In the Bachelor of Engineering course the identical formal programme will be offered to both pass students and to those aiming at honours.
+In the Bachelor of Engineering course the same formal programme is offered to both pass students and to those aiming at honours.
 Honours will be awarded for meritorious performance over the course: special attention is paid to a candidate's performance in the final year thesis project.
 A student with a creditable performance in the Bachelor of Science (Engineering) course may be awarded a degree with Merit.